-A proper wheelchair provides required comfort and necessary support.
+A proper wheelchair provides the required comfort and necessary support.
 Transport chair, Geri chair, and electric chair are just some varieties of wheelchairs.
-With so many types of wheelchairs available in the market, it is crucial for people working in a hospital or a subacute care facility to find a proper wheelchair for thier patients.
-It becomes more challenging if you work with neuro patients like I do.
+With so many types of wheelchairs available in the market, it is crucial for people working in a hospital or a subacute care facility to find a proper wheelchair for their patients.
+It becomes more challenging if you work with neuro patients as I do.
 The reason being, patients with neurological disorders change their presentation frequently due to change in tone and tightness.
 That is why a proper wheelchair evaluation is important.
-The aim of this article is to provide you with the basic information regarding different types of wheelchairs and their use.
+The aim of this article is to provide you with basic information regarding different types of wheelchairs and their use.

 Five reasons why wheelchair evaluation is important for physical therapists: